About Web Indexing

 - fixed broken URLs of articles using Wayback Machine and National Library of Australia Pandora, May 25, 2017

 - Member Profile login no longer allows new registration.
 Members have to join the SIG first.
 April 14, 2017

 - All members were emailed expiry date on file or 2017-4-30 if blank.
 Expiry of membership was incorporated into member profile available via member login.
 Those with no expiry have expiry of 2017-4-30.
 Renewal details are on membership.
 When membership expires, SIG now emails past member to warn them.
 Also members are warned via email up to 30 days from expiry.
-Everyone has to join/renew now including affiliates.
+Everyone has to join/renew now including affiliates and life members.
 The deadline to renew if a member with blank expiry is April 30, 2017.
 There are no more free memberships.
-Apr 10, 3017
+Apr 10, 2017

 - upgraded to Google Recaptcha v2 Apr 9, 2017